tortiz7/Kura-QuikBuks-Automated-Deployment---WL2/README.md

 **Solution:** I reviewed and corrected the syntax errors in the Jenkinsfile.
 This was my first time working with Groovy syntax, so my curly brackets were off when writing my scripting pipeline.
 After fixing the curly bracket placements and indents, I ensured I had my stages in the correct order (Checkout --> Build --> Test --> Deploy), and all was well.

 ### Error Running Commands as Different Users
 - **Problem**: I ran into issues with running commands under different user accounts (e.g., jenkins vs. ubuntu).
 I was not able to install AWS CLI as the ubuntu user in the venv created by Jenkins during the build phase of my deployment.
-Activated the venv and installing AWS CLI there is a necessary step of the automated deployment pipeline.
+Activating the venv and installing AWS CLI there is a necessary step of the automated deployment pipeline.
 - **Solution**: I used `sudo su -` to switch to the appropriate user (Jenkins in this case) for running commands and configuring AWS CLI.

 ### AWS CLI Authentication Issues
 - **Problem**: I received an "AuthFailure" error when trying to use AWS CLI commands as the Jenkins user.
 I needed to be the Jenkins user so I could install and configue Elastic Beanstalk in the workspace environment created by Jenkins, otherwise I would be unable to automate deployment.
 - **Solution**: First, I ensured that AWS CLI was properly configured with valid credentials.
-When I realized the credentials I inputted were correct, I realized the credentials themselves were not valid for the third party application Jenkins.
+Ensuring the credentials I inputted were correct, eliminating accuracy from the potential issues, I realized the credentials themselves were not valid for the third party application Jenkins.
 I then created a new Access keypair for Jenkins, ensuring the use case was Thrid Party Applications.
 This allowed me to run AWS CLI commands as the Jenkins user.

 ### Jenkins Testing Phase Failures Due to Memory Threshold
-- **Problem**: Jenkins build process failed intermittently due to surpassing memory thresholds on the Jenkins server.
+- **Problem**: the jenkins build process failed intermittently due to surpassing memory thresholds on the Jenkins server.
 - **Solution**:
-  - Killed the process `fwupd`, which is responsible for updating server firmware, as it was consuming the second most memory (13%) on the Jenkins server, after Jenkins itself.
+  - I killed the process `fwupd`, which is responsible for updating server firmware, as it was consuming the second most memory (13%) on the Jenkins server, after Jenkins itself.
-  - Increased the memory threshold to 90% to prevent future build failures due to resource limits.
+  - I increased the memory threshold to 90% to prevent future build failures due to resource limits.

 ## OPTIMIZATION